itzoverdark/CRM-Backend/README.md

         "go mod init example.com/m/v2" to initialize a v2 module.

-  Then you can install the package by simply typing "go get github.com/gorilla/mux".
+  Then you can install the package by simply typing:

+  	"go get github.com/gorilla/mux".

 							   LAUNCH